Web App Cost Estimation: 4 Methods Compared (2026)

 Want your specific number?
 Try our free calculator — it takes 2 minutes.

 Web apps cost $5,000-$120,000+ to build in 2026, and the estimation method you pick determines whether your number is ±60% or ±15% accurate.
 For a first budget, analogous estimation (compare to similar shipped apps) gets you a range in an hour.
-Before signing anything, bottom-up estimation (task-level hours) is the only method I trust.
+Before signing anything, bottom-up estimation (task-level hours) is the only method we trust.

 The four methods, honestly compared: